-- Cough suppressants: These are also called antitussives and are usually used for a dry cough.
-A cough suppressant acts by suppressing the part of your brain that makes you feel like coughing.
-Their effectiveness is often debated but these are usually considered safe unless taken in large quantities.
-It is not good to use for treating cough related to smoking or long-term bronchial problems.
-The ingredient called dextromethorphan, a prescription-only drug is listed in the cough suppressant.
+Cough suppressants: These are also called antitussives and are usually used for a dry cough.
+They act by suppressing the part of your brain that makes you feel like coughing.
+These medicines act to relieve cough but do not treat the cause of cough or speed up the recovery.
+It is not advised to use these medicines for treating cough related to smoking or long-term bronchial problems.
+Dextromethorphan is a commonly used antitussive.

-- Expectorants and mucolytics: These are usually prescribed for a wet or a productive cough.
-Expectorants work by increasing the secretions and mucolytics work by thinning or loosening the mucus in the lungs making it easier for you to cough.
+Expectorants and mucolytics: These are usually prescribed for a wet or productive cough.
+They work by thinning the mucus in the air passages to make it easier to cough up the mucus and clear the airways.
 The common ingredient you need to look for in the cough syrup is guaifenesin.

-- Decongestants: These are used to clear a stuffy nose and treat a cough which is caused by the mucus dripping back into the throat.
-They can only be used to clear up the airways if your nose is blocked so you can sleep easier if your cough is due to a post nasal drip.
+Decongestants: These are used to clear a stuffy nose and treat a cough which is caused by the mucus dripping back into the throat.
+They can only be used to clear up the airways if your nose is blocked or if your cough is due to a post-nasal drip in order to help you sleep comfortably.
 The common ingredient to look for in decongestants is phenylephrine.

-- Antihistamines: These are allergy medicines and only work if your cough is due to allergies which affect your nose and throat.
-These block the release of histamines, which are produced by our body as a reaction to allergens.
-Antihistamines can help treat cough and watery eyes and sneezing which are allergic reactions and not the allergy itself.
-A common ingredient to look for in a cough syrup is chlorpheniramine.
+Antihistamines: These are anti-allergy medicines and work only if your cough is due to allergies which affect your nose and throat.
+These work by blocking the release of histamines, which are produced by our body as a reaction to allergens.
+Antihistamines can only help with allergic reactions (not allergy itself) like cough, watery eyes, and sneezing.
+A common ingredient to look for in antihistamine-based cough syrup is chlorpheniramine.

-- Combination medicines: Some cough syrups combine expectorants with decongestants and an antihistamine.
-Sometimes a pain reliever may also be included These are typically used if you have a range of symptoms such as cold congestion, cough, and body ache.
-However, you may end up with unnecessary medicines.
-Some of these medications known as fixed-dose combinations are now banned in India.
+Combination medicines: Some cough syrups combine expectorants with decongestants and an antihistamine.
+Sometimes a pain reliever may also be included.
+This type of combination is typically used for treating a range of symptoms such as cold congestion, cough, and body aches.
+However, since these medicines are a combination of anti-cough formulations, using them may make you end up taking unnecessary medicines.

-- Topical applications: Ointments containing camphor or menthol are often rubbed on the chest or back to alleviate colds and coughs.
-They are supposed to provide relief but there is not enough evidence to prove that these are effective.
+Topical applications: Ointments containing camphor or menthol are often rubbed on the chest or back to get relief from cough and cold.
+However, there is not enough evidence to prove the effectiveness of these medicines.

 (The article is reviewed by Dr. Lalit Kanodia, General Physician)